DefGuard/docs/in-depth/architecture/README.md

 * The Core operates as the _control plane_: storing state, enforcing policy, and managing users and devices.
 * The Gateway serves as the _data plane_: forwarding traffic, enforcing ACLs, and maintaining local operational independence.
-* The Proxy acts as a _secure edge layer_: handling user-facing traffic and offloading authentication flows.
+* The Edge acts as a _secure edge layer_: handling user-facing traffic and offloading authentication flows.

 This modular architecture simplifies scaling, security audits, and upgrades.